 Available in 8 different colors and 2 different sizes, ensuring you'll find just the right fit.
 Matte finish gives it a stylish look that youngsters like.
 Design of padding near the ears and jaws is especially good.
 Meets NOCSAE standards for batting protection.

 Pads may wear out quickly.
 Some models have a high price point.

-Made to fit players of multiple ages, giving helmet nice versatility.
+Made to fit players of multiple ages, giving it nice versatility.
 Three different colors available.
-Will meet all NOCSAE standards for batting helmets.
+Will meet all NOCSAE standards for batting protection.
 Has a sleek look that younger players will love.
-Uses EVA dual density foam for maximum comfort and moisture wicking.
+Uses EVA dual-density foam for maximum comfort and moisture wicking.

 Can be tough to find the right face mask for the pre-drilled holes.